Taste of Limmud

 Includes appetizers, wine, program and dessert reception along with a copy of

-Good Trouble, Lesson of the Civil Rights Playbook by Christorpher Noxon.
+Good Trouble, Lessons of the Civil Rights Playbook by Christopher Noxon.

 7 p.m. to 9 p.m.
 General Admission $18 per person

 Includes choice of one breakout session, the keynote speaker, and dessert reception.

 General Sessions - 7 p.m. to 8 p.m.

 Choose from one of three special sessions with our local Limmud AZ community: